 The following code finds the nearest interactive object that is close to the player, using an area.

-# Fast: var interactive_objects = interact_area.get_overlapping_areas() var minimum_distance = INF var nearest_object var current_position = global_transform().origin for object in interactive_objects: var distance = object.global_transform.origin.distance_to(current_position) if distance < minimum_distance: minimum_distance = distance nearest_object = object return object
+# Fast: var interactive_objects = interact_area.get_overlapping_areas() var minimum_distance = INF var nearest_object var current_position = global_transform().origin for object in interactive_objects: # Using Vector2.distance_squared_to() for distance comparisons also improves performance. # That's because calculating a regular distance involves a heavy square root operation. var distance = object.global_transform.origin.distance_squared_to(current_position) if distance < minimum_distance: minimum_distance = distance nearest_object = object return object

 The distance calculation is the same, but the amount of objects in the list goes from looking at the entire active game world to a small area hovering inches in front of the player’s face.